Explainable Visual Anomaly Detection via Concept Bottleneck Models: Additional Experiments

 \subsection{Real-IAD dataset}

-In Table \ref{tab:realiad_results} we report the experiments in the Fully Supervised setting, for all categories of the Real-IAD dataset~\cite{wang2024real}.
-The I-AUC SimpleNet column reports the best performing model results from the original dataset paper, which confirms the ability of \ourmethod{} to outperform unsupervised methods that require larger model sizes.
+In Table~\ref{tab:realiad_results} we report the experiments in the Fully Supervised setting, for all categories of the Real-IAD dataset~\cite{wang2024real}.
+The I-AUC SimpleNet column reports the best-performing model results from the original dataset paper, which confirms the ability of \ourmethod{} to outperform unsupervised methods that require larger model sizes.